Updated August 7th, 2019

 - the occurrence of the same letter or sound at the beginning of adjacent or closely connected words.

 You may not realize it but I bet you use alliteration in your day-to-day life without even realizing it.
 It has an almost musical quality that allows a sentence to flow fluidly from one word to the next and is incredibly addictive.

 Try alliteration when coming up with your blog name, by using the same letter for each word in your name.
 A few ideas could be, “Business Blogging Basics” or “Blogging Blues Busters” – you can probably come up with something much more awesome than me, I’m sure!
 [Remember to use this trick in some of your blog titles, too]

 9. Use Abbreviations

 Abbreviations are beneficial because they keep things short and sweet, without removing your brand and identity.
-You could abbreviate your whole blog name, or mix it up by half abbreviating and use a word on the end – a bit like Devish, the owner of WPKube, does.
+You can abbreviate your whole blog name, or mix it up by half-abbreviating and use a word on the end – a bit like Devish, the owner of WPKube, does.